loruro/Ultrasonic-Anemometer/README.md

 Execution of this code takes exactly 152 clock cycles.
 For 24 MHz clock, it gives 6333 ns.
 It is equivalent to sampling frequency of 157.9 MHz.

 In this program there are no floating point numbers, because ATmega microcontrollers don't have hardware support for them, which would result in very long computation time and large memory consumption.
 Trigonometric functions needed for calculations were implemented as lookup tables.

+## Conclusion

+I tested the device with typical household fan.
+Result of the measurements seem to be OK.
+Unfortunately I don't have access to any professional hardware, which would verify it.
+46 seconds needed for calculating wind speed is a bit too long time.
+More powerful microcontroller should have been used or a different signal processing method.
+ATmega microcontrollers are very slow comparing to modern ones.
+Despite it, while creating this device I learned many new things about electronics, digital signal processing and programming embedded systems in C. Also I Learned how does ultrasonic anemometer works.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Ultrasonic Anemometer</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Karol Leszczyński</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.